MicrosoftDocs/quantum-docs/articles/pricing.md

 where:

-- $AQT$ is the number of Azure Quantum Tokens consumed by the program.
+- $AQT$ is the number of Azure Quantum Tokens consumed by the program
-- $m$ is the minimum price per program execution, which is USD97.50 if error mitigation is on and USD12.4166 if error mitigation is off.
+- $m$ is the minimum price per program execution, which is USD97.50 if error mitigation is on and USD12.4166 if error mitigation is off
-- $N_{1q}$ and $N_{2q}$ are the number of one- and two-qubit gates submitted, respectively.
+- $N_{1q}$ and $N_{2q}$ are the number of one- and two-qubit gates submitted, respectively
-- $C$ is the number of execution shots.
+- $C$ is the number of execution shots

 Multi-controlled two-qubit gates are billed as $6 * (N - 2)$ two-qubit gates, where $N$ is the number of qubits involved in the gate.
 For example, a NOT gate with three controls would be billed as $(6 * (4 - 2))$ or 12 two-qubit gates.
 One-qubit gates are billed as 0.225 of a two-qubit gate (rounded down).
 To learn more about IonQ, visit [IonQ provider page](xref:microsoft.quantum.providers.ionq).